Gap Analysis: The Original IRR Tool

 | Total | 198,500 | 50,000 | — | — |

-1. Core banking system (Fiserv, Jack Henry, etc.) provides daily balances and terms for all deposits, loans, and borrowings
+1. Core banking system (e.g., FIS Fiserv, Jack Henry, etc.) provides daily updated balances and contractual terms for all deposits, loans, borrowings, and securities holdings

-2. ALM system (Murex, Integrex, etc.) ingests this and classifies each balance into a repricing bucket based on:
+2. ALM system ingests this feed and automatically classifies each position into a repricing bucket based on:

 - Contractual repricing date (maturity, rate reset date)